 Parga is a Greek town with superb beaches and fantastic nightlife.

-This is one of the most beautifully located Greek towns you could hope to visit.
-Krioneri beach, Lichnos beach or Valtos beach await beach lovers.
-You won’t be disappointed.
+It is one of the most beautifully located Greek towns you could hope to visit.
+Krioneri beach, Lichnos beach, and Valtos beach await beach lovers.
+You won’t be disappointed!

-Visiting Parga is often said to be like visiting several of the Ionian islands all at once, since it has characteristics similar to Corfu and Kefalonia.
+Visiting Parga is like visiting several of the Ionian islands all at once.
+It is said to have similar characteristics to Corfu and Kefalonia.

 The Acheron river is 20 km away from Parga.
-It is close to the village of Glyki and is located in the Epirus region in the northwestern part of Greece.
+You will find it close to the village of Glyki.
+It is in the Epirus region in the northwestern part of Greece.

-This river is thought to have been one of the five rivers of the Greek Underworld.
+This river is one of the five rivers of the Greek Underworld.

 The 52 km long river flows into the Ionian Sea in Ammoudia, near Parga.
 Tourists love walking through the shallow sections of the river.

 In one of the busier areas of Corfu Island, there is a little hidden gem of a swimming spot.

 Every unhitched lover should know about this place because local folklore suggests that any couple swimming through the channel will get married soon.